arahman25/arahman25/README.md

 - 👋 Hi, I’m Ahmed Ali.
-- 👀 I’m interested in AI/ML/DL and problem solving.
+- 👀 I’m interested in AI, Machine/Deep learning, Process Automation, Web development and problem solving.
 - 💞️ I’m looking to collaborate on useful projects.
 - 📫 How to reach me, by email ahmed073@msn.com.